The War Games: In print

 A novelisation of this serial, written by Malcolm Hulke, was published by Target Books in September 1979, entitled Doctor Who and The War Games.

 In January 2011, an audiobook of the novelisation was released, read by David Troughton.

 Home media

 The front cover of the UK version of the DVD.

 This serial was released in the UK in February 1990 in a two-tape set in episodic form.
 It was re-released in remastered format in September 2002.
 Since this VHS re-release, better quality film prints of the story were located at the BFI, and were used for the DVD release which occurred on 6 July 2009.
-This DVD release contained a number of bonus features, including the fan film Devious, which featured the last appearance of Jon Pertwee as the Third Doctor.
+This DVD release contained a number of bonus features, including an excerpt from the in-progress fan film Devious, featuring the last appearance of Jon Pertwee as the Third Doctor.

 The "Regenerations" box set, released on 24 June 2013, includes The War Games but with no special features.